robert-orlinski/go-more-creative/README.md

 ## What's next?

 1. Cover crucial functionalities with tests.
-2. Add engaging strike and rewrite points algorithm to the one based on topic levels and strike ether.
+2. Add engaging streak and rewrite points algorithm to the one based on topic levels and streak ether.
 3. Add functions that let people add their topics and choose if they want to have it only for themself or share it with the whole community.

 And that's it for now.
 Maybe you have some ideas for new features?
 If yes, you can always propose them in the [issues](https://github.com/robert-orlinski/go-more-creative/issues) tab 😌